 Sometimes after answering many questions, the items can start to "blend in" with one another.
-A couple things you can do to minimize this: You can add an Onset (o) parameter which delays the display of the question wording.
+A couple things you can do to minimize this: You can add an onset parameter which delays the display of the question wording.
 In this case we've added (o1000) which means there will be an approximate 1000ms delay before the question wording appears.
-We've also added a QuickStyle (\$) parameter.
-QuickStyle files can be created in the MediaLab preferences menu.
-They contain font and colour information (see the help documentation for more detail).
+We've also added a QuickStyle parameter 9.
+QuickStyle files 4 can be created in the MediaLab preferences menu.
+They contain font and color information.
 In this case, we apply a style file called "green.mlp" located in the experiment folder by entering the parameter value of (\$green).